The 4 Essential Leadership Roles of Every Career Journey

-- Focus: You’ll want to shift your focus to what’s right for the organization, not what’s easy or self-serving.
+- Focus: You’ll want to shift your focus to what’s right for the organization, not just you.

 - Skillset: You’ll want to shift your skills to manage your team effectively.
-There are 6 critical skills frontline leaders need to develop.
+In particular, there are 6 critical skills frontline leaders need to develop.